The Role and Structure of Elections Canada

 The agency's duties include:

-The Commissioner of Canada Elections and the Broadcasting Arbitrator
+The Broadcasting Arbitrator

 Elections Canada